-After follow-up period: New SAEs occurring at any time after the 8-week AE follow-up period should be reported to Sobi only if considered causally related to previous exposure to the IMP by the investigator.
+After follow-up period: After the 8-week AE follow-up period, new SAEs should be reported to Sobi only if considered causally related to previous exposure to the IMP by the investigator.
 These SAEs are only entered in the drug safety database and, hence, will not affect study closure.